 We recommended take a small rucksack with:

-You will be picked up from you hotel at approximately 13:00.
+You will be picked up from you hotel at approximately 13:00 to start the Cusco city tour and ruins.
 Our first stop will be the Cathedral of Cusco (entrance fee: S/25 - U$ 7.8), that is located in the main square of the city.
 It is a colonial monument of great artistic value built on the Palace of the Inca Wiracocha, and now inside you can see the carved wood works like the choir, the pulpit and the altars, in the same way, the beautiful paintings of the Cusco school and items of embossed silver.

 After touring this sacred building you will continue on foot with your group through an ancient Inca-built street from the Main Square to the Temple of the Sun (entrance fee : S/15 - U$ 5) or Qoricancha.
 A religious center built to worship the Sun, the most important and venerated deity of the time of the Incas.
 It is the maximum expression of the Inca architecture and engineering; in addition, you can appreciate beautiful paintings of the Cusco school in its colonial art gallery.